riccardobollati/GANs_for_financial_series_generation/README.md

 # Download the data:

-to donwload the data use the code contained in the data folder
+to donwload the data is possible to use the code contained in the folder "data".
+In the file real_data_gen.ipynb is possible to find all function to download the dataset from Yahoo, divide the series into windows and save them.
+The last function of the file clean the dataset to avoid any possible error due to windows len.

 # Model Architechture